 Roses (Rosa spp.) produce showy, fragrant blooms that make them popular not only with gardeners, but also with various insect pests that enjoy feeding on the foliage.
-One common pest is the rose slug, which will feed on any rose species, including the Carolina rose (Rosa carolina) and the Knock Out rose (Rosa Radrazz), both of which grow in U.S. Department of Agriculture plant hardiness zones 4 through 9.
+One common pest is the rose slug, which will feed on any type of rose.
 You can choose from various control methods to kill rose slugs and keep your rose plants looking fabulous and smelling great.

 About Rose Slugs

 Young rose slugs feed on soft leaf tissue, leaving just veins and a papery, see-through surface material behind.
 Mature rose slugs frequently chew big holes in the foliage.
 Although mild infestations might make plants look unattractive, the roses suffer no lasting damage.
-Severe infestations not only make leaves curl and turn brown, but can also cause severe defoliation, which leaves plants weak and vulnerable to diseases and other insect pests.
+Severe infestations not only make leaves curl and turn brown, but they can also cause defoliation, which leaves plants weak and vulnerable to diseases and other insect pests.
 Kill rose slugs as soon as you notice the infestation to prevent damage.

 Nonchemical Control Measures

-If you detect rose slug problems early on, you can often get rid of the pests using simple nonchemical control measures.
+If you detect pest problems early on, you can often kill rose slugs using simple nonchemical control measures.
 Start inspecting your rose plants about mid-spring and continue throughout the entire growing season.
 Search the tops and undersides of leaves for the small slugs, picking off the pests you find and dropping them into a pail of soapy water.
-Pruning off infested foliage and discarding it in a covered garbage can destroys sawfly larvae, as does spraying your plant with a strong jet of water from a garden hose.
+Pruning off infested foliage with disinfected pruning shears and discarding it in a covered garbage destroys sawfly larvae, as does spraying your plant with a strong jet of water from a garden hose.

 Although nontoxic to humans, insecticidal soap can still cause eye and skin irritation on contact.
-Reduce the risk of exposure by wearing goggles, long sleeves, pants, waterproof gloves, a face mask and shoes with socks whenever mixing or spraying a soap solution.
-Avoid spraying insecticidal soap mixtures on fully sunny days or you risk burning the leaves.
+Reduce the risk of exposure by wearing protective goggles, long sleeves, pants, waterproof gloves, a face mask and shoes with socks whenever mixing or spraying a soap solution.
+Avoid spraying insecticidal soap on sunny days, or you risk burning the leaves.
 Spraying your roses in the early morning or around dusk helps prevent foliage injury while allowing you to avoid harming honeybees and other pollinating insects.